 Yogesh Kulkarni

 I am a Computer Science Ph.D. student at the School of Computing and Augmented Intelligence (SCAI), Arizona State University, advised by Dr. Pooyan Fazli and part of the People and Robots Laboratory (PeRL).
-My research revolves around extending Multimodal Large Language Models (MLLMs) for Video Understanding and aligning with human preferences using Reinforcement Learning.
+My research focuses on enhancing the reasoning and alignment of multimodal large language models through efficient, self-supervised preference optimization and reinforcement learning (GRPO).

 Previously, I graduated from the University of Southern California (USC) with a Master's in Computer Science.
 At USC, I was a Graduate Research Assistant at the USC Institute for Creative Technologies (ICT), where I worked with 3D Point Clouds—particularly at the intersection of GANs, Diffusion Models, and Gaussian Splatting for style transfer.
 In Summer 2023, I had the privilege to intern at Nokia Bell Labs, where I contributed to efficient geo-distributed LLM training across heterogeneous clusters.